 1. Distracted Driving

 Without a doubt, distracted driving is the number one cause of car accidents across the country.
-A distracted driver is one that doesn’t not have their complete attention on the road.
-They may be paying closer attention to a mobile device, passengers or even a cheeseburger.
+A distracted driver is one that doesn’t have their complete attention on the road.
+They may be paying closer attention to a mobile device, passengers, or even a cheeseburger.
 Remember that your only job when you are behind the wheel is to get where you are going safely.

 We have all had drivers blast past us on the highway, even when we were going over the speed limit ourselves.
-It is not unusual for people to driver 10, 15 or even 20 miles over the posted speed limit.
+It is not unusual for people to drive 10, 15, or even 20 miles over the posted speed limit.
 Keep in mind that the faster you drive, the slower your reaction time.
 If you need to prevent an accident while you are driving at 20 miles over the limit, chances are very high that the accident won’t be prevented at all.